njtsb1/njtsb1/README.md

 - 👋 Hi, I'm Nivaldo Beirão
-- 👀 I'm interested in learning more about programming and helping to solve the world's problems starting with companies, people and processes.
+- 👀 I'm interested in learning more about programming and helping to solve problems.
 - 🌱 I'm currently learning a little more about HTML, CSS, JavaScript, Java, C#, .NET, SQL Server and more.
 - 💞️ I try to collaborate with a greener world with the help of technology.
 - 📫How to contact me [![Linkedin Badge](https://img.shields.io/badge/-NivaldoBeirão-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/nivaldobeirao/)](https://www.linkedin.com/in/nivaldobeirao/)